-Hello, and welcome back to another edition of Lace ‘Em Up’s Presidential Election series.
-Today we will be going over the Election of 1812 it’s the first election in U.S. History to take place during wartime and incumbent James Madison has got a lot on his plate including a popular challenger in the Mayor of New York, DeWitt Clinton.
+Hello and welcome back to another edition of Lace ‘Em Up’s Presidential Election series for today we will be going over the Election of 1812.
+It’s the first election in U.S. History to take place during a war and James Madison has got a lot on his plate including a popular challenger in the Mayor of New York City, DeWitt Clinton.

 The War Of 1812